Analyze changes across Puppet runs

-Events is a reporting tool that enables you to investigate the current state of your infrastructure by drilling down into failures and other changes.
+The Events page is a reporting tool that enables you to investigate the current state of your infrastructure by drilling down into failures and other changes.
 Its focus is on correlating information and presenting it from multiple perspectives in order to reveal common causes behind related events.
-Events provides insight into how Puppet is managing configurations, and what’s happening where when events occur.
+The Events page provides insight into how Puppet is managing configurations, and what’s happening where when events occur.

-Events lets you accomplish two important tasks: monitoring a summary of your infrastructure’s activity and analyzing the details of important changes and failures.
-Events lets you analyze events from the point of view of nodes, resources, and classes so you can reject noise and choose the context that best allows you to understand events that concern you.
+The Events page lets you accomplish two important tasks: monitoring a summary of your infrastructure’s activity, and analyzing the details of important changes and failures.
+The Events page lets you analyze events from the point of view of nodes, resources, and classes so you can reject noise and choose the context that best allows you to understand those events that concern you.

 The Events page displays two panes of data.
 Clicking an item on the left shows its details (and any sub-items) in the pane on the right.
 The context pane on the left always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.